Chassis: Firearms

 In firearms, the chassis is a bedding frame on long guns such as rifles to replace the traditionally wooden stock, for the purpose of better accurizing the gun.
 The chassis is usually made from hard metallic material such as aluminium alloy (and less frequently stainless steel, titanium alloy or recently magnesium alloy) due to metals having superior stiffness and compressive strength compared with wood or synthetic polymer, which are commonly used in conventional rifle stocks.

 The chassis essentially functions as a more extensive pillar bedding, providing a metal-on-metal bearing surface that has reduced shifting potential under the stress of recoil.
 A barreled action bedded into a metal chassis would theoretically operate more consistently during repeated firing, resulting in better precision.
-With the increasing availability of CNC machining, chassis have become more affordable and sophisticated, and gained increasing popularity as it can also be expanded to accommodate customizable "furnitures" (buttstock, pistol grip, etc.) and rail interface systems that provide mounting points for various accessories.
+With the increasing availability of CNC machining, chassis have become more affordable and sophisticated as well as gained increasing popularity as these types of chassis can be expanded to accommodate customizable "furniture" (buttstock, pistol grip, etc.) and rail interface systems that provide mounting points for various accessories.